siam-sk/a10-freelance-marketplace-client/README.md

 ## Key Features

+*   **Comprehensive User Dashboard:** A central hub for users to view key stats, manage profile information with an integrated editing modal, and navigate to different sections of the platform.
-*   **Task Management:** Clients can easily post new tasks with detailed descriptions, categories, deadlines, and budgets.
-They can also view, update, and delete their posted tasks.
+*   **Dynamic Task Management:** Clients can easily post, view, update, and delete their tasks through an intuitive interface and modals.
-*   **Browse & Discover Tasks:** Freelancers can browse a comprehensive list of available tasks, view task details, and find projects matching their skills.
-*   **Bidding System:** Freelancers can place bids on tasks they are interested in.
-Clients can view the number of bids received for their tasks.
+*   **Advanced Bidding System:** Freelancers can browse and bid on tasks.
+The "My Bids" page allows them to track the status (pending, accepted, rejected) of their applications.
+*   **User Authentication:** Secure user registration and login functionality handled by Firebase Authentication.
+*   **Dynamic Page Titles:** Page titles update dynamically for better user experience and SEO.
-*   **Responsive Design & Theming:** A fully responsive user interface that adapts to various screen sizes, featuring a user-selectable dark/light theme for improved accessibility and user preference.
+*   **Responsive Design & Theming:** A fully responsive UI that adapts to all screen sizes, featuring a user-selectable dark/light theme.
-*   **Interactive UI:** Engaging user interface elements, such as animated text and smooth transitions, to enhance the user experience.
+*   **Informational Pages:** Includes beautifully designed "About Us" and "Contact" pages.

 ## Technologies Used